-A Tourist Visa to Belgium is granted to those travellers who are looking to visit Belgium for the sole purpose of tourism, for a period less than 90 days.
+Belgium visa for Indians for tourism purpose is granted to those Indians who are looking to visit Belgium for the sole purpose of tourism, for a period less than 90 days.

 A business visa is granted to those visitors who are planning to visit Belgium for taking part in temporary work or business activities.
 Furthermore, this visa definitely does not allow the applicant to take up new employment in Belgium or earn an income.